On Competitive Analysis for Polling Systems: Introduction

-In summary, so far there is no work which provides optimal or approximating scheduling policies for the polling system with a general setting and the objective of minimizing the total completion times.
-In addition, the conditions under which the polling system allows constant competitive ratios for online algorithms are also unknown.
-Besides, the competitive ratios for widely-used policies in polling systems (such as cyclic policies with exhausted and gated service discipline) remain unknown.
-The contribution of this paper is fourfold: (1) Our work for the first time analyzes polling systems without stochastic assumptions, evaluates policy performance by competitive ratio, provides the conditions for existence of competitive ratio in polling systems, and proves competitive ratios for some well-studied policies such as cyclic exhaustive and gated policy.
-(2) Our work bridges the queueing and scheduling communities by showing that some widely-used queueing policies also have decent performance in terms of worst case performance in online scheduling problems.
-(3) We provide a lower bound for the competitive ratio for all the possible online policies, and show that no online algorithm can have a competitive ratio smaller than this lower bound.
+The contribution of this paper is fourfold: (1) Our work for the first time analyzes polling systems without stochastic assumptions, evaluates policy performance by competitive ratios, provides the conditions for existence of competitive ratios in polling systems, and proves competitive ratios for some well-studied policies such as cyclic exhaustive and gated policy.
+(2) Our work bridges the queueing and scheduling communities by showing that some widely-used queueing policies also have decent performance in terms of the worst-case performance in online scheduling problems.
+(3) We provide a lower bound for the competitive ratio for general online policies.
 (4) We also provide new online policies that balance future uncertainty and utilize known information, which may open up a new research direction that would benefit from revealing information and reducing variability.
-This paper is organized as follows: in Section \ref{sec:Polling-System-Large-Setup } we consider the case of bounded workload variation and obtain competitive ratios for various policies; in Section \ref{sec:Polling-System-Small} we consider the case with unbounded workload variation; in Section \ref{sec:Mixed-Strategy} we provide a mixed strategy to deal with a practical scenario; we make concluding remarks in Section \ref{sec:Concluding-Remarks-and}.
+This paper is organized as follows: in Section \ref{sec:General-Results} we provide some general results for scheduling policies in polling systems; in Section \ref{sec:Polling-System-Large-Setup } we consider policies which are based on a cyclic routing discipline; in Section \ref{sec:Polling-System-Small} we consider policies which are processing-time based; we make concluding remarks in Section \ref{sec:Concluding-Remarks-and}.